logixmaster/logixmaster/README.md

 # Full Stack Developer
 Hi, <br/>
-I am Mamun Hossain.
+I am Mamun.
 I am a Full Stack Developer from Bangladesh highly experienced in Web Design & Development.
 I've done my Master's Degree in English Literature, and also in Information & Communication Technology.
 Additionally I've completed a 3 years Post Graduate Diploma in Computer Science and Engineering.
 I am also a certified Bootcamp Graduate (Legacy Full Stack Developer) from [FreeCodeCamp.org](https://freecodecamp.org)

 You are most welcome to contact me for any of my services.
 I provide high-quality services.
 Satisfaction is always guaranteed.